DelineaXPM/ansible-core-collection/README.md

 >
 > UNTIL THIS NOTICE IS REMOVED THIS IS BEING ACTIVELY DEVELOPED AND IS NOT A FINAL PRODUCTION RELEASE.

-Ansible core collection for Delinea DevOps Secret Vault.
+Ansible core collection for Delinea DevOps Secrets Vault.

 ## Development